Harold Alexander, 1st Earl Alexander of Tunis: Belgium and France 1939−1940

 Major-General The Hon.
 Harold Alexander with King George VI inspecting men of the 2nd Battalion, Hampshire Regiment, part of the 1st Infantry Brigade (Guards) of Alexander's 1st Division, near Bachy, France, December 1939.

+Following the outbreak of the Second World War, in September 1939, Alexander brought the 1st Division to France, where it became part of the British Expeditionary Force (BEF) and served there for the next eight months, serving mainly under I Corps of the BEF under General Sir John Dill.
+While waiting for a German attack, Alexander trained his division "to the highest standards", maintaining "a strict training programme", which led to be "ruthless when necessary", dismissing one of his battalion commanders for "not taking his job seriously enough".

+On 10 May 1940, when the German Army invaded France, Alexander successfully led the division's advance into Belgium.
+Soon, however, the BEF and the French Army began to retreat, as the Belgian Army started to collapse "and French morale started crumbling".
+Despite the chaotic retreat, the 1st Division and its GOC, Alexander, "performed coolly".

-Following the outbreak of the Second World War, in September 1939, Alexander brought the 1st Division to France, where it became part of the British Expeditionary Force (BEF) and served there for the next eight months.
-In May 1940, when the German Army invaded France, he successfully led the division's withdrawal to Dunkirk, where it was evacuated to England, along with the rest of the BEF.
-Shortly after Major-General Bernard Montgomery had been appointed to command II Corps (and before that the 3rd Division), Alexander was, while still on the beachhead, placed in command of I Corps, and left the eastern mole on the destroyer Venomous late on 2 June after ensuring that all British troops had been evacuated.
+The division then began to withdraw to Dunkirk, where it was evacuated to England, along with the rest of the BEF.
+Shortly after Major General Bernard Montgomery had been appointed to command II Corps (and before that the 3rd Division), Alexander was, while still on the Dunkirk beachhead, placed in command of I Corps, and left the eastern mole on the destroyer Venomous late on 2 June after ensuring that all British troops had been evacuated.

 In recognition of his services in the field from March to June 1940, Alexander was again mentioned in despatches.